tanmayymishra/real-state-app/README.md

 # real-state-app
-Made with react and with the help of vite, used interactive CSS like carousels using react swiper library, etc.
+Single Page React App made with the help of vite, used interactive CSS like carousels using react swiper library, etc.